 While the cookie bakes, you can mix up the cream cheese frosting.
 If your cream cheese isn’t room temperature, you might have a difficult time spreading it, so it’s best to allow it to soften.
 If you’re in a hurry, you can add the cream cheese to a microwave safe bowl, and heat it up in 10 second increments until it’s soft enough to stir.
 This will help it mix better with the other frosting ingredients.

 Add the vanilla and granulated sugar to the cream cheese.
 Beat the frosting with an electric mixer until it’s fully incorporated, smooth, and silky.
 Chill the frosting in the refrigerator until you’re ready to use it.

 Many recipes use powdered sugar in their cream cheese frosting recipes, but I find that sometimes makes the frosting too sweet.
 We’ve always made it with granulated sugar, so we’re sticking to our guns on this one.

 When the cookie base is done baking, let it cool completely before putting the frosting on top.
 Spread the frosting into an even layer.

 For fruit, we use strawberries, raspberries, blackberries, and blueberries for a cute red, white, and blue color scheme.
-Other fruits that are good to use are kiwi, melon, and peaches.
+Other fruits that are good to use are kiwi, melon, banana, mandarin orange segments, and peaches.
 Arrange the fruit on top of the frosting and you’re done!